elesto-dao/elesto/docs/Explanation/ADR/README.md

 When writing ADRs, follow the best practices that apply to writing [RFCs](https://www.ietf.org/standards/rfcs/).

 Keywords are used to signify the requirements in the specification and are often capitalized:

-- "MUST"
+- MUST
-- "MUST NOT"
+- MUST NOT
-- "REQUIRED"
+- REQUIRED
-- "SHALL"
+- SHALL
-- "SHALL NOT"
+- SHALL NOT
-- "SHOULD"
+- SHOULD
-- "SHOULD NOT"
+- SHOULD NOT
-- "RECOMMENDED"
+- RECOMMENDED
-- "MAY"
+- MAY
-- "OPTIONAL"
+- OPTIONAL

 Keywords are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).